aerobatic/website/content/docs/cli.md

 The desired name of the website.
 Names are globally unique and must be URL friendly (lower-case letters, numbers, and dashes).
 If no name is specified then a random website name will be generated for you.
 You can always use the [rename](#rename) command to change the name later.
 {{% /option %}}

-{{% option "-t, --theme" %}}
+{{% option "-q, --quick-start" %}}
-The name of a theme from the [Aerobatic theme gallery](/themes/) to use to kickstart the website.
-All themes have been optimized for the Aerobatic platform.
-Themes are available for Hugo, Jekyll, and vanilla HTML5.
+The name of a quick start from the [Aerobatic Quick Start gallery](/quickstarts/html5/) to use to kickstart the website.
+Quick starts are available for Hugo, Jekyll, and vanilla HTML5.

 {{% option "-S, --source" %}}
 URL to a `.zip` or `.tar.gz` archive to create the new website from.
 This will automatically create a new directory.